emacs-helm/helm/index.md

 # Helm Applications

-These are popular applications developed using helm completion and narrowing framework.
-They are available for individual installs through the Emacs package manager.
+Here are some popular applications developed using helm completion and narrowing framework and available in `Helm` package.
 This list is not exhaustive.

 - `helm-mode`: turns on helm completions for most standard emacs completions.
 Helm provides even more optimized helm completions for